bwolkoys/book-search-engine/README.md

 - https://www.npmjs.com/package/bcrypt
 - https://www.npmjs.com/package/jsonwebtoken
 - https://www.npmjs.com/package/@apollo/react-hooks
+- signup form: help from Chat gpt (inside the try, catch) to try and solve the error in the console

 ## Troubleshooting
 - Have rearranged my code 5 times and cannot figure out why this is happening in the console.
 Screenshot below.
 I did the best I could but don't have anymore time to work on this.
+Please let me know if you find what is wrong in my code.
+Thank you!
 ![Screenshot 2024-12-02 at 12 00 37 PM](https://github.com/user-attachments/assets/2c6b2a4a-1290-4249-b0dc-485792256b9b)